achintha96/Webot_Maze_Solve_Robot/README.md

 # Webot_Maze_Solve_Robot

-This is an autonomous robot designed by me for a local robotics competition, simulated using [Webots](https://cyberbotics.com) open source robot simulator.
+This is an autonomous robot designed for a local robotics competition, simulated using [Webots](https://cyberbotics.com) open source robot simulator.
 This repositiory contains completed project folder of the simulation.

 Robot controller is built on subsumption architecture, written in C++.
 For maze solving A-star algorithm is implemented.